 Whatever your running experience, join the friendly running group at the National Trust's Gibside estate or just follow the trail markers for a real taste of the countryside on the edge of the city.

-For the chance to run under Isambard Kingdom Brunel's famous suspension bridge, head to Bristol's Leigh Woods and explore the trails through the Avon Gorge.
+For the chance to run under Isambard Kingdom Brunel's famous suspension bridge, head to Bristol's Leigh Woods where you can loose track of time exploring the trails through the Avon Gorge.

 With its ancient oak trees, moss-covered boulders and heather-covered moors, the National Trust's Longshaw estate is just right for escaping city life and running through beautiful countryside.